Xilinx/BNN-PYNQ/README.md

 In order to rebuild the hardware designs, the repo should be cloned in a machine with installation of the Vivado Design Suite (tested with 2018.2).
 Following the step-by-step instructions:

-1. Clone the repository on your linux machine: git clone https://github.com/Xilinx/BNN-PYNQ.git;
+1. Clone the repository on your linux machine: `git clone https://github.com/Xilinx/BNN-PYNQ.git --recursive`;
 2. Move to `<clone_path>/BNN_PYNQ/bnn/src/network/`
 3. Set the XILINX_BNN_ROOT environment variable to `<clone_path>/BNN_PYNQ/bnn/src/`
 4. Launch the shell script make-hw.sh with passing parameters for target network, target platform and mode, with the command `./make-hw.sh {network} {platform} {mode}` where: